i-like-robots/hyperons/README.md

 ## Usage

 This module provides a single function.
-If you've worked with [React][react] before then this function can be considered equivalent to `React.createElement`, but instead of returning framework specific code it creates and returns strings of HTML markup.
+If you've worked with [React][react] before then this function can be considered equivalent to `React.createElement` but instead of returning framework specific code it creates and returns strings of HTML markup.

 ```
 hyperons(element, [properties], [...children])
 ```

-And just like `React.createElement` it supports the following arguments:
+Just like `React.createElement` it accepts the following arguments:

 * `element` This can be the name of a HTML element or a function which renders another string of HTML (this is useful if you'd like to use [higher-order components][hoc].)
 * `properties` An optional object of HTML element attributes.
 See the [properties documentation](#properties) for more information.